sk82jack/PlasterTemplate/README.md

 Enter the URL for the custom repository: http://proget.test.com
 ```

 At this point it will create your module.

+Following the module creation you will need to do the following steps:

+1. Create the repository on the Git server using the module name specified
+2. Add the PowerShell repository API key to your repository environment variables as the name `NugetAPIKey`
-All that should be needed now is to create the repository on the Git server and then cd into the directory and run `git push -u origin master` to push the initial commit.
+3. cd into the directory of your new module and run `git push -u origin master` to push the initial commit up to the Git server